Trousseau (grape): Portugal

 It is part of the blend for port wine and also an important variety for red wines in the Dão.
 A total of 1218 ha of Trousseau, mostly under the name Bastardo, is cultivated in the vineyards of Portugal.
 It is also grown in very small quantities in Madeira, and a small number of vintage wines labelled Bastardo were made.

 Spain

 In Spain Trousseau is grown under the names of Merenzao, Bastardo, Bastardo Negro, María Ordoña, Maturana Tinta, Tintilla, and Verdejo Negro.
 It is an authorised variety in the Galician DOPS of Ribiera Sacra and Valdeorras DOPs in Galicia.
 It has also been included in Rioja DOCa under the name of Maturana Tinta, but it is listed as a separate variety to Trousseau / Merenzao even though they are genetically indistinct.

 United States

-As in Portugal, it is used to make fortified wines in California.
+As in Portugal, it has been historically used to make fortified wines, but nowadays also some single varietal wines.
+It remains a confidential variety, with only 115.6 tons crushed in 2023 in California.

-Additionally, a select set of winemakers are experimenting with making table wines with the grape.